The-Eric-Experiment/tee-blog-contents/pages/destinations.md

 - [68k.news](http://68k.news) - Do you find yourself browsing websites like the bbc.co.uk via TheOldNet and thinking.
 Maaan...
 This is all old news, I wish I could see what's going on now on my very low memory Vintage Computer!
 Well, you are in luck again!
 Also built by [Action Retro](https://www.youtube.com/ActionRetro), 68k.news is a website that shows the Google News in basic HTML.
 Now you can get pissed off with the state of the world on your Vintate Computer as well!!

+- [This is a motherfucking website.](http://www.motherfuckingwebsite.com/) - Basically the most effective guidelines and standards for a perfect website.

 ## Preservation {#preservation}

 Places dedicated to keeping the internet of old alive.
 With these we can still access websites and software from the old internet today.
 You probably already know about these but they should be linked anyway.